Table of Contents

 Organizations will often be interested in how much they are investing in different time horizons of a product / solution.
 Are we investing the right amount in evaluating new products, in comparison to retiring existing products.
 Example tags (using standard SAFe discussion) on (for example) Epics might include:

 Organizations often want to understand what kind of decisions we are making at what kind of levels.
 For agile transformations, there is a desire to de-centralize decision making as far as possible.
-An example tag on Features to track this might include:
+An example tag on Epics, Features, and Stories that might include:

 Organizations often want to understand how the capacity used maps back to the strategic themes of the organization.
 For example, you might see tags on Epics that reflect:

 - And so on …